Consent for Care

 Social Media Policy: LCA and our physicians believe that adding clients as friends or contacts on social media sites (e.g., Facebook, LinkedIn, etc.) can compromise clients’ confidentiality and privacy.
 Consequently, given the importance of client confidentiality, your LCA physician will not accept friend or contact requests from current or former clients on any social networking site.
 If you have questions about this, please bring them up during your session.

 Billing and Payments: The fees for your sessions may be partially or fully paid for by your, or your eligible sponsor’s, employer or Health Plan, with or without any cost share to you, as long as you are eligible, and as long as further sessions are considered clinically appropriate.
-Please check with Lyra at (877) 505-7147 prior to your session if you have any questions about how your session will be covered.
-Please note that certain professional services outside of the presenting problems, such as chart preparation requests and participation in legal proceedings, may be outside the services paid for by your employer and may incur additional fees.
+Please check with Lyra at 1-(877)505-7147 prior to your session if you have any questions about how your session will be covered.
+Please note that certain professional services outside of the presenting problems, such as chart preparation requests and participation in legal proceedings, may be outside the services paid for by your employer or Health Plan and may incur additional fees.
 Any additional fees will be discussed and agreed upon when they are requested.
-Fees for services may be subject to change in the future and we will notify you of any changes.
+Fees for services may be subject to change in the future.
+If you have questions about the full cost of a session prior to any health plan cost coverage, you may contact the Lyra Care Team at [email protected]

 Research, Writing, Teaching: Your physician and others at LCA conduct internal research, training, and supervision.
 Your physician may use information about you and your treatment in any of these ways.
-Your physician may also prepare publications for professional and/or lay audiences, and may use information about your treatment in an anonymized way for these publications.
+Your physician or others at LCA may also prepare publications for professional and/or lay audiences, and any use of information about your treatment would be only in an anonymized and/or de-identified way for these publications.

 Length of Treatment: Your course of treatment will be individualized depending on the intensity and duration of your presenting concerns, your level of engagement and active participation in the treatment plan, and the specific nature of your concerns.